School leaders warn of financial ruin over funding tied to attendance

 HOUSTON, Texas (KTRK) -- Texas school leaders are warning of a "looming financial disaster" for districts due to plunging attendance during the COVID-19 pandemic.

-Teachers' union representatives are asking Gov. Greg Abbott to order the Texas Education Agency to extend a grace period related to state funding and enrollment.
+On Friday, teachers' union representatives asked Gov. Greg Abbott to order the Texas Education Agency to extend a grace period related to state funding and enrollment.

 TED OBERG INVESTIGATES: 150K students missing, districts scramble to keep cash